vyomasystems-lab/challenges-krsheshu/level2_design/README.md

 ## Test Scenario **(Important)**

 1) The final error instructios can be seen from the below image

 ![alt text for screen readers](./images/level2_design_error.png "level2_design Test cases").

 2) The *18* failed instructions are displayed in *red*

 ## Design Bug

-1) Mmany instructions fail due to error in implementations
+1) 18 instructions failed due to error in implementations
-2) Some instructions looks like not even implemented by the co-processor
+2) Some instructions seems to be not even implemented by the co-processor

 ## Verification Strategy